 However, this can also cost you money.
-Another problem associated with this method is routing the traffic through the hosting service rather than your home network.
-But, on the other hand, you do not need to worry about maintaining the servers as the service provider does this task on your behalf.
+Another problem with this method is routing the traffic through the hosting service rather than your home network.
+But on the other hand, you do not need to worry about maintaining the servers, as the service provider does this on your behalf.

-Always make sure to follow the guides from the respective cloud provider when setting up a VPN server in the cloud.
+Always follow the guides from the respective cloud provider when setting up a VPN server in the cloud.
 For example, you can set up an OpenVPN access server in amazon VPC to set up a VPN server in the AWS cloud.